kadirrgltkn/kadirrgltkn/readme.md

-Hi there, this is Kadir Gültekin speaking 👋
+<b>Hi there, this is frudotz speaking 👋